erwanM974/hibou_label/README.md

 and either "Inconc" or "Fail" if not, as explained in Sec.4.5 of [this paper](https://arxiv.org/abs/2009.01777)

-To select one of those modes ("prefix" is the default), you can write "semantics=accept" or "semantics=prefix" in the "@analyze_option" section of the input .hsf file.
+To select one of those modes ("prefix" is the default), you can write "semantics=accept" or "semantics=prefix" in the "@analyze_option" section of the input ".hsf" file.

 In the following we will only consider example using the "prefix" mode given that it is the more advanced one.